Malbank School and Sixth Form College: Comprehensive

 Nantwich and Acton Grammar School became a comprehensive school in 1977.
 The name later changed to Malbank School and Sixth Form College.
 The Nantwich and Acton symbol still remains in the logo of the two horses' heads, an emblem found on many important school objects.

 In 2010, the school celebrated its 450th anniversary with a full school ceremony and visit from the Duke of Gloucester on 26 April 2010.

 In September 2011, the £1.2 million Olympic Boulevard building was opened, housing a health and fitness centre, conference facilities, cafeteria, Starbucks coffee and IT facilities widely used by the whole school.
 VIP guests at the opening included Bryony Page, Paralympics Committee chairman Sir Philip Craven and Paralympians Claire and Scott Robertson.

 Sixth form

-The Sixth Form, which has its own "building" within the school, takes applicants mainly from Crewe and Nantwich but also takes students from the surrounding Cheshire area.
-Students will normally take three or four "A-levels", occasionally two, and receive the opportunity to undertake an Extended Project Qualification (EPQ), but there are also limited BTEC courses which are intended be taken with certain A-level choices.
+The Sixth Form, which has its own "building" within the school, takes applicants mainly from Crewe and Nantwich but also from the surrounding Cheshire area.
+Students will normally take three or four A-levels, occasionally two, and have the opportunity to undertake an Extended Project Qualification (EPQ).
+There are also BTEC courses which are intended to be taken with specific A-level choices.